LSgeo/opendatacube-cloudformation-testing/docs/Detailed_Install.md

 * If these are successful, you will be taken to the Stack manager.
 Note the Filter “Active” option can be changed to see In Progress or Failed stacks.
 * Click on the “Outputs” tab to see the publicDNS of your EC2 server, which can be navigated to in your browser.
 This contains your Jupyter server.
 It may take a minute or two for Jupyter to prepare itself (no more than 5 minutes).
 Your password will be the secretpassword you set earlier, or simply `secretpassword`.

-You should now see several notebook files, which can be run, editted and examined.
+You should now see several notebook files, which can be run, edited and examined.

 # Troubleshooting
 * Observe the output of each step above, and check for key words such as "Error", "Warning", "Exception" etc. Should a problem occur, here are some initial troubleshooting points to try: